 The perfect candidate?

-When you hire a ‘perfect’ hard skills candidate without considering if their soft skills align with your established work culture the results can be disastrous to the point of damaging.
+When you hire a ‘perfect’ hard skills candidate without considering if their soft skills align with your established work culture the results can be disastrous to the point of damage.
 If that candidate is hired, disrupts the existing harmony, and causes frustration with other employees it can result in reduced productivity and even other employee exits.
 Not ideal!

 You then end up hoping and praying the disruption is temporary, or make use of the probation period and end up rehiring all over again.
-Doesn’t sound terribly effective or efficient does it?
+Doesn’t sound terribly effective or efficient, does it?

 Choosing a candidate who upholds your values with less experience over a candidate with exceptional experience who is demonstrably far from your values is a smart decision.
 Depending on the role, those hard skills can be developed and is a better investment that is less disruptive.

 They have a greater chance of staying with your business, progressing, and their positive attitude alignment means they are more likely to work hard as well as collaboratively.
-This is even more essential for smaller businesses that are closely knit or are engaged in a high intensity work environment.
+This is even more essential for smaller businesses that are closely knit or are engaged in a high-intensity work environment.